canchen-cc/canchen-cc.github.io/_pages/about.md

 Hi!
 I’m Can Chen, a first-year PhD student in Data Science at the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu), [University of California San Diego](https://www.ucsd.edu/).

-My previous work focused on online learning and optimization.
-I'm currently exploring research topics in large language models (LLMs), particularly in areas such as alignment, controllable generation, and model safety.
+My previous research focused on online learning and optimization for machine learning applications.
+I am now interested in problems related to large language models (LLMs), particularly in alignment, controllable generation, and model safety.

 # News {#news}
 - **May 2025**: Our paper, "Online Detection of LLM-Generated Texts via Sequential Hypothesis Testing by Betting", co-authored with Prof. Jun-Kun Wang, has been accepted as a poster at ICML 2025 🎉!～